BertoCruz/shutterbugs-api/README.md

 - `npm run dev`

 ### Usage
-Once deployed, this API and database can be used to work with the front end of this project [`shutterbugs-ui`](https://github.com/BertoCruz/shutterbugs-ui).
+Once deployed, this API can be used to work with the front end of this project [`shutterbugs-ui`](https://github.com/BertoCruz/shutterbugs-ui).
+Just visit [thisdeployed site](https://shutterbugs.vercel.app/) when you done here.
 User will have full ability to send all HTTP requests listed below.

 ### Endpoints